pantheon-systems/documentation/source/_docs/create-custom-upstream.md

 categories: []
 ---

-The following steps will help you get a [Custom Upstream](/docs/custom-upstreams) ready for prime time within your organization.
+The following steps will help you get a Custom Upstream ready for prime time within your organization.
 Once completed, members of the organization will be able to create new sites from the common codebase.
+For an overview of this feature, see [Introduction to Custom Upstreams](/docs/custom-upstream).

 ### Create and Host the Repository Remotely
 Custom Upstream repositories must be hosted outside of Pantheon using a provider like [GitHub](https://github.com/), [BitBucket](https://bitbucket.org/) or [GitLab](https://about.gitlab.com/).